Sword Art Online: Video games

 Bandai Namco released Sword Art Online Arcade: Deep Explorer in Japanese arcades on March 19, 2019.
 It is an exploration action RPG that supports up to three players in online co-op and it is the first arcade game in the Sword Art Online series.

 A video game based in the Underworld of Project Alicization, Sword Art Online: Alicization Lycoris, was announced by Bandai Namco for release on the PS4, Xbox One, and Windows.
 The game is also the first game in the franchise to faithfully follow the canon storyline in the initial stage, adapting from Alicization Beginning, volume 9, to Alicization Uniting, volume 14.
 Following that, the game features a different arc focusing on Medina Orthinanos.
-Originally, the game was going to be released in May 2020, but it was delayed to July 10, 2020 due to the COVID-19 pandemic.
+Originally, the game was going to be released in May 2020, but it was delayed to July 10, 2020, due to the COVID-19 pandemic.

 A China-exclusive mobile MMO, Sword Art Online: Black Swordsman Ace, was released in 2021.
+The game was shut down on February 28, 2024.

 In 2022, the mobile game Sword Art Online: Variant Showdown was released to coincide with the anime's 10th anniversary.
 In the future it will feature a battle royale mode, a first for an SAO game.

-Bandai Namco has announced the video game Sword Art Online: Last Recollection, set to be released worldwide on October 6, 2023.
-ReoNa will perform the game's theme song, "VITA".
+Bandai Namco announced the video game Sword Art Online: Last Recollection in March 2023.
+It was released worldwide on October 6, 2023.
+Reona performed the game's theme song, "VITA".

+In February 2024, a video game Sword Art Online: Fractured Daydream was announced.
+It was released on October 4, 2024.

 Live-action series

-Skydance Television announced on August 2, 2016 that they had acquired the global rights to produce a live-action television adaptation of Sword Art Online light novel series.
+On August 2, 2016, Skydance Television announced that they had acquired the global rights to produce a live-action television adaptation of the series.
 Laeta Kalogridis has been attached to write a script for the pilot, and will also serve as executive producer for the series alongside Skydance CEO David Ellison, Dana Goldberg, and Marcy Ross.
 Skydance has stated their intent to "fast-track" the launch of the series, along with plans to follow the TV series with the release of a Sword Art Online virtual reality experience.
 In February 2018, it was reported that the live-action series had been sold to Netflix.

 Reception

 Sales

 According to Oricon, Sword Art Online was the top selling light novel series of 2012, with eight volumes figuring among the top selling light novels.
 It was ranked first in the 2012 and 2013 Kono Light Novel ga Sugoi! rankings, as well as top five placement in 2011, 2014, 2015, 2016, 2017, 2018 and top 10 in 2019.
 It was also the second best selling light novel series in the first half of 2016 in Japan, selling 489,374 copies.
 Sword Art Online: Progressive sold 321,535 copies in the same time period.
-As of 2017, the series has an estimated 20 million copies in print worldwide.
-As of 2021, the series has 26 million copies in print.
+By 2017, the series has an estimated 20 million copies in print worldwide.
+By 2021, the series has 26 million copies in print.
 The number of sales have reached 30 million in 2022.